livewire/livewire/docs/quickstart.md

 ```

 Here's a brief explanation of the code above:
-- `public $count = 1;`—Declares a public property named `$count` with an initial value of `1`.
+- `public $count = 1;` — Declares a public property named `$count` with an initial value of `1`.
-- `public function increment()`—Declares a public method named `increment()` that increments the `$count` property each time it's called.
+- `public function increment()` — Declares a public method named `increment()` that increments the `$count` property each time it's called.
 Public methods like this can be triggered from the browser in a variety of ways, including when a user clicks a button.
-- `public function render()`—Declares a `render()` method that returns a Blade view.
+- `public function render()` — Declares a `render()` method that returns a Blade view.
 This Blade view will contain the HTML template for our component.

 ## Writing the view